Contents

 2) pay off our second mortgage (which we hope to complete by March 2025)

-3) leave the navy and start getting a pension (which will be March 2026)
+3) Leave the Navy and start getting a pension (which will be in March 2026)

 On paper, it’s a solid plan.
-Having a deadline has helped our financial planning and it begs the question – would we have planned the same way if we didn’t have a deadline for a career and lifestyle change?
-I guess we’ll never know the answer to that but we are thankful we do because it’s really helped to focus our efforts on the future and building a life we want to try.
+Having a deadline has helped our financial planning, and it begs the question – would we have planned the same way if we didn’t have a deadline for a career and lifestyle change?
+I guess we’ll never know the answer to that, but we are thankful we do, because it’s really helped us focus our efforts on the future and on building the life we want to try.

-Finally, that concludes our year in review 2021.
+Finally, that concludes our 2021 year-in-review.
 Please leave us your thoughts in the comments below!

 Congratulations on all you have achieved in 2021 and all the very best for 2022 from someone who has never forgotten your acts of kindness following Irma/Maria in 2017